Melanie Martinez: 2015–2022: Cry Baby, Piggyback, K–12 and After School EP

-In January 2020, Martinez announced an EP titled After School, revealing the title through her Instagram stories.
-The EP would serve as a deluxe edition of K–12, however is not connected to K–12 in terms of timeline.
-On February 10, 2020, Martinez's management issued the first single from After School, titled "Copy Cat".
-The song features American rapper and songwriter Tierra Whack.
-This marks the first time that Whack has worked in a professional capacity with Melanie Martinez, and the first time that Melanie Martinez has featured another artist in one of her songs.
-Martinez later released a second single from the EP, "Fire Drill", on June 26, 2020.
-The song had previously been featured in the credits sequence of her film, K–12.
+In January 2020, Martinez announced she was working on an EP titled After School, which was then set to be released in the spring of 2020 and serve as the deluxe edition of K–12.
+On February 10, 2020, Martinez released a stand-alone single, "Copy Cat" which featured Tierra Whack, marking Martinez's first feature.
+Martinez later released a second single from the EP, "Fire Drill", on June 26, 2020, which had previously featured in the credits of the K–12 film.
+Both songs were not included on After School, which was eventually delayed and released on September 25, 2020.

-Her song "Play Date", originally released on the deluxe edition of Cry Baby in 2015, became one of the top 100 most-played songs on Spotify in the US after gaining popularity on the video-sharing application, TikTok.
+In April 2020, "Play Date" became one of the top 100 most-played songs on Spotify in the US after gaining popularity on TikTok.
+In 2021, Martinez featured on Forbes Under 30 list.